mnori/foldatlas/README.md

 ## Setting up the box

 Run `vagrant up` in the same folder as this file.
 The first `vagrant up` call will install everything and download genome sequence data.
 If it fails, first check your `vagrant --version`.
+Failing that, pester the author.

 ## Hosts